 Anyone wishing to hunt small game, big game, waterfowl or migratory birds in New York State (with a few exemptions) is required to obtain a hunting license before doing so.

-If you have never posessed a hunting license, you are required to attend a Sportsman Education Course.
-The course requires a minimum of 10 hours of instruction.
-As of 2016, completion of a homework assignment is required prior to attending a Sportsman Education Course.
-Sportsman Education Certificates from other states and countries will be honored by NYSDEC.
+If you have never posessed a hunting license, you are required to attend a Hunter Education Course.
+The course requires a minimum of 7 hours of instruction.
+As of 2016, completion of a homework assignment is required prior to attending a Hunter Education Course.
+Hunter Education Certificates from other states will be honored by NYSDEC.

 Anyone interested in bowhunting for deer or bear in NYS are required to take an additional bowhunter education course.